Archive for mobile home inspection

 The 3-Tier Checklist for Mobile Homes

-Here is a checklist that you must have and go through before you select a mobile home to buy or move in:
+Below is a checklist you should review before selecting a mobile home to purchase or move into:

 Exterior

-This would include the inspection of roof, railings, paneling and the surroundings of the mobile home.
-You checklist should include if:
+Exterior inspections include the roof, railings, paneling, and the surrounding area of the mobile home.
+Your checklist should verify whether:

-• The roof has any shingles that are damaged or missing and if the aging has made a marked difference
+• The roof has damaged or missing shingles, or if aging has caused noticeable deterioration

-• The home has any extra room or carport that was not in the original floor plan at the time of manufacturing
+• The home includes any additions, such as extra rooms or carports, that were not part of the original factory floor plan

-• There is any gas tank outside the home which has not been anchored to a concrete foundation
+• There is an exterior gas tank that is not properly anchored to a concrete foundation

 Interior

-The above cover much of the important things required to be checked.
-The utilities like municipal services, electricity and gas lines, and external propane tank will also be liable to inspection.
-The checklist should also include warranties by previous owners and manufacturers.
-These inspections ensure that the home is safe to live in and you are being given a fair deal.
+While the items above cover many critical inspection points, utilities also require careful review.
+Municipal services, electrical connections, gas lines, and any external propane tanks should all be inspected.
+The checklist should also include warranties provided by previous owners or manufacturers.
+These inspections help ensure the home is safe to live in and that you are receiving a fair and accurate valuation.

 Posted in: mobile home inspection